 Pareto optimality, utilitarianism, and killing machines.
 Stapled of science fiction since the first robot, and probably since all the holy books of all the religions. cf Golems, contracts with devils.
-But now it the golems are weaponsised 3d-printable downloads
+But now the golems are weaponised 3d-printable downloads.

 The trolley problem in the age of machine agency, war drones and smart cars.
 (Also, what is “agency” anyway?)
 Hell, even if we can design robots to solve ethical dilemmas, do we want to?
 Do instinctual human ethics have an especially good track record?
 What are the universals specifically?

-Moral machines is a deadpan attempt by MIT to elicit the moral code:
+Moral machines is a deadpan attempt by MIT to elicit your raving nonsense implicit moral code:

 We show you moral dilemmas, where a driverless car must choose the lesser of two evils, such as killing two passengers or five pedestrians.
 As an outside observer, you judge which outcome you think is more acceptable.
 You can then see how your responses compare with those of other people.